IliaZenkov/fcs-manager/README.md

 Safe to use with FCS3.0 and FCS3.1 files.
 If you intend to use FCS Manager in your research, I strongly urge you to cross-check your analyses with FlowJo or similar flow package before integrating this code into your project.

-Feel free to copy, modify, and use as you see fit.
+Feel free to copy, modify, and use as you see fit!